 Why Were Castles Built in Norman Times?

-During the time period of which these castles were being built, William had 8000 men to try and consolidate his power in England.
+During the time period in which these castles were being built, William had 8000 men to try and consolidate his power in England.
 Building Motte and Bailey castles were a great way of securing the towns that had submitted to his power.
-After the Normans victory at the Battle of Hastings, the Normans decided that they would settle in England.
+After the Norman victory at the Battle of Hastings, the Normans decided that they would settle in England.